MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-sql.md

 	> sConnString <- "Driver={ODBC Driver 13 for SQL Server}; Server=tcp:<your-server-name>.database.windows.net,1433; Database=AdventureWorksLT; Uid=<your-user-name>; Pwd=<your-password>; Encrypt=yes; TrustServerCertificate=no; Connection Timeout=30;"

-The driver used on the connection is an ODBC driver.
-On Windows, the ODBC driver is provided by the operating system.
-You can run the **ODBC Data Source Administrator (64-bit)** app to verify the driver is listed in the **Drivers** tab.
+First, get the ODBC driver name.
+On Windows, search for and then use the **ODBC Data Source Administrator (64-bit)** app to view the drivers listed in the **Drivers** tab.
 On Linux, the ODBC driver manager and individual drivers must be installed manually.
-For pointers, see [How to import relational data using ODBC](scaler-data-odbc.md).
+For second, see [How to import relational data using ODBC](scaler-data-odbc.md).

-All of the remaining connection properties are obtained from the Azure portal.
+After `Driver`, all remaining connection properties from `Server` to `Connection Timeout` are obtained from the Azure portal:

 1. Sign in to the [Azure portal](https://ms.portal.azure.com) and locate AdventureWorksLT.